beloglazov/cpu-load-generator/README.md

 # cpu-load-generator – a tool for generating a set of subsequent CPU utilization levels

-This tools takes a file as an argument, which lists a set of CPU utilization levels as numbers in the [0.0, 1.0] range.
-The numbers in the file are separated by new lines.
+This tools takes a file as an argument, which lists a set of CPU utilization levels as floating point numbers in the [0, 1] range.
+The numbers in the file should be separated by new lines.
 The tool accepts another parameter specifying the required time interval between two subsequent CPU utilization levels.
 Then, cpu-load-generator goes through the sequence of the CPU utilization levels and generates each CPU utilization level for the specified time interval.
-The tool also accepts an optional parameter that sets the number of CPU core to utilizes, which defaults to 1.
+The tool also accepts an optional parameter that sets the number of CPU cores to utilizes, which defaults to 1.

-Internally, to create each CPU utilization level cpu-load-generator calls the lookbusy synthetic load generator developed by Devin Carraway, released under the GPL license, and available from http://www.devin.com/lookbusy/
+Internally, to create each CPU utilization level cpu-load-generator calls the `lookbusy` synthetic load generator developed by Devin Carraway, released under the GPL license, and available from http://www.devin.com/lookbusy/